In this example, we develop a machine learning model to detect fraudulent credit card transactions.

 The selected optimization algorithm is the Quasi-Newton method.
 The selected optimization algorithm is the Quasi-Newton method.

-The following chart shows how training and selection errors develop with the epochs during training.
-The final values are training error = 0.052 NSE and selection error = 0.103 NSE.
+The following chart illustrates how training and selection errors evolve over the course of training epochs.
+The final values are a training error of 0.052 and a selection error of 0.103, both measured in NSE.

 5. Model selection